Directed Research in Biology|Guidelines for BIOL 1950/1960

 - Please see the Guide to Independent Study, which explains when and how to find a research project.
 This process should begin during the semester before you plan to take BIOL 1950/1960.

 - All course registration for BIOL 1950/1960 requires the completion of a PROPOSAL FORM that describes the project and its evaluation.
 Signatures must be obtained from the project sponsor and the concentration advisor.
-Once the proposal form is completed, it must be turned in at the Biology Undergraduate Affairs Office where it will be reviewed by Dean T, and if approved, permission to add the course will be granted by means of a Banner override through Dean Thompson’s office.
+Once the proposal form is completed, it must be turned in at the Office of Biology Undergraduate Education where it will be reviewed, and if approved, permission to add the course will be granted by means of a Banner override through the Office of Biology Undergraduate Education.
 Most students do not pre-register for BIOL 1950/1960, but add the course close to the start of the semester when the project will begin.
 Filing for Honors can occur during the 7th semester, and is a separate process described at the website location above.

 - Be prepared to devote from 10-20 hours per week, on average, to the project.